Resources & Scholarships for Black Students | EduMed.org

 Eligibility

-Awarded to African-American students at United Methodist Church historically black colleges/universities, have a minimum GPA of 2.5, and have been a member of the United Methodist Church for at least one year.
+Awarded to African-American students at United Methodist Church historically black colleges/universities, have a minimum GPA of 2.5, and be a member of the United Methodist Church for at least one year.
+You won’t see this scholarship specifically listed on the linked page, but you’ll automatically be considered for it by filling out the online application.

 How to Apply